TechArtToolBox/wheel-o-matic/README.md

-## Bone Driven Wheels quickstart
+## Bone Driven Wheels quick start
 - Be sure that the bone(s) can already rotate the wheel(s) they control correctly, and that they do so on a single axis.
 - Select an armature, and enter Pose mode.
-The Wheel-O-Matic UI will adjust to match bone setup.
 - For each bone that drives a wheel:
   - Select the pose bone in the 3D view.
   - In the Wheel-O-Matic tab, under 'Reference Wheel Geo' use the picker to select the mesh associated with this bone.
-  - click 'Automate' to automate the bone's rotation based on the wheel's dimensions.
+  - click 'Automate' to automate the bone's rotation.

   ![image](https://github.com/user-attachments/assets/681d9130-e7e0-4b8c-b913-c8a0f7e43d4e)